mr-bt/manager.README/README.md

  **[The Chicken and the Pig business fable](https://en.wikipedia.org/wiki/The_Chicken_and_the_Pig)**
 > A Pig and a Chicken are walking down the road.
 > The Chicken says: "Hey Pig, I was thinking we should open a restaurant!"
-> Pig replies: "Hm, maybe, what would we call it?"
+> Pig replies: "Hm, maybe.
+What would we call it?"
 > The Chicken responds: "How about 'ham-n-eggs'?"
 > The Pig thinks for a moment and says: "No, thanks.
 I'd be committed, but you'd only be involved."